$4.20 Million in Sales Expected for Xenon Pharmaceuticals Inc. (NASDAQ:XENE) This Quarter

-Wall Street analysts forecast that Xenon Pharmaceuticals Inc. (NASDAQ:XENE) will post sales of $4.20 million for the current quarter, Zacks reports.
-Four analysts have made estimates for Xenon Pharmaceuticals’ earnings, with the lowest sales estimate coming in at $2.00 million and the highest estimate coming in at $8.80 million.
-Xenon Pharmaceuticals reported sales of $5.15 million in the same quarter last year, which would suggest a negative year over year growth rate of 18.4%.
-The firm is expected to issue its next earnings report on Monday, March 7th.
+Equities research analysts expect that Xenon Pharmaceuticals Inc. (NASDAQ:XENE) will announce $4.20 million in sales for the current quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for Xenon Pharmaceuticals’ earnings, with the lowest sales estimate coming in at $2.00 million and the highest estimate coming in at $8.80 million.
+Xenon Pharmaceuticals reported sales of $5.15 million during the same quarter last year, which would suggest a negative year over year growth rate of 18.4%.
+The firm is expected to announce its next earnings results on Monday, March 7th.

-On average, analysts expect that Xenon Pharmaceuticals will report full-year sales of $18.06 million for the current year, with estimates ranging from $14.70 million to $23.50 million.
-For the next financial year, analysts forecast that the firm will report sales of $19.14 million, with estimates ranging from $5.00 million to $56.60 million.
-Zacks’ sales averages are an average based on a survey of sell-side research analysts that follow Xenon Pharmaceuticals.
+According to Zacks, analysts expect that Xenon Pharmaceuticals will report full-year sales of $18.06 million for the current financial year, with estimates ranging from $14.70 million to $23.50 million.
+For the next fiscal year, analysts anticipate that the firm will report sales of $19.14 million, with estimates ranging from $5.00 million to $56.60 million.
+Zacks’ sales averages are an average based on a survey of research firms that cover Xenon Pharmaceuticals.

-Xenon Pharmaceuticals (NASDAQ:XENE) last released its quarterly earnings data on Wednesday, November 10th.
-The biopharmaceutical company reported ($0.36) EPS for the quarter, beating the consensus estimate of ($0.44) by $0.08.
-The business had revenue of $8.12 million for the quarter, compared to the consensus estimate of $7.76 million.
-Xenon Pharmaceuticals had a negative net margin of 328.86% and a negative return on equity of 28.30%.
-During the same period in the prior year, the firm earned ($0.25) EPS.
+Xenon Pharmaceuticals (NASDAQ:XENE) last announced its earnings results on Wednesday, November 10th.
+The biopharmaceutical company reported ($0.36) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.44) by $0.08.
+Xenon Pharmaceuticals had a negative return on equity of 28.30% and a negative net margin of 328.86%.
+The business had revenue of $8.12 million for the quarter, compared to analyst estimates of $7.76 million.
+During the same period in the previous year, the company earned ($0.25) earnings per share.

-In other news, Director Simon N. Pimstone sold 17,557 shares of the company’s stock in a transaction dated Monday, November 15th.
-The shares were sold at an average price of $31.33, for a total transaction of $550,060.81.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Seggern Christopher Von acquired 4,000 shares of the company’s stock in a transaction dated Monday, December 6th.
-The shares were bought at an average cost of $24.40 per share, with a total value of $97,600.00.
+In other news, Director Simon N. Pimstone sold 17,557 shares of the business’s stock in a transaction that occurred on Monday, November 15th.
+The stock was sold at an average price of $31.33, for a total transaction of $550,060.81.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Seggern Christopher Von acquired 4,000 shares of Xenon Pharmaceuticals stock in a transaction dated Monday, December 6th.
+The shares were acquired at an average price of $24.40 per share, with a total value of $97,600.00.
 The disclosure for this purchase can be found here.
-Company insiders own 7.48% of the company’s stock.
+Insiders own 7.48% of the company’s stock.

-Several large investors have recently modified their holdings of XENE.
-Morgan Stanley grew its holdings in shares of Xenon Pharmaceuticals by 101.7% during the 1st quarter.
-Morgan Stanley now owns 4,959 shares of the biopharmaceutical company’s stock worth $89,000 after purchasing an additional 2,500 shares during the period.
-Citigroup Inc. grew its holdings in shares of Xenon Pharmaceuticals by 212.2% during the 2nd quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Captrust Financial Advisors acquired a new stake in Xenon Pharmaceuticals in the third quarter worth approximately $46,000.
+Macquarie Group Ltd. lifted its position in Xenon Pharmaceuticals by 551.9% in the third quarter.
+Macquarie Group Ltd. now owns 3,514 shares of the biopharmaceutical company’s stock worth $54,000 after purchasing an additional 2,975 shares during the period.
+Citigroup Inc. lifted its position in Xenon Pharmaceuticals by 212.2% in the second quarter.
 Citigroup Inc. now owns 3,000 shares of the biopharmaceutical company’s stock worth $56,000 after purchasing an additional 2,039 shares during the period.
-Susquehanna International Group LLP grew its holdings in shares of Xenon Pharmaceuticals by 100.1% during the 2nd quarter.
-Susquehanna International Group LLP now owns 51,981 shares of the biopharmaceutical company’s stock worth $968,000 after purchasing an additional 25,999 shares during the period.
-BlackRock Inc. grew its holdings in shares of Xenon Pharmaceuticals by 3.3% during the 2nd quarter.
-BlackRock Inc. now owns 411,252 shares of the biopharmaceutical company’s stock worth $7,658,000 after purchasing an additional 13,129 shares during the period.
-Finally, Shell Asset Management Co. grew its holdings in shares of Xenon Pharmaceuticals by 5.8% during the 2nd quarter.
-Shell Asset Management Co. now owns 26,245 shares of the biopharmaceutical company’s stock worth $489,000 after purchasing an additional 1,440 shares during the period.
+Accel Wealth Management bought a new position in shares of Xenon Pharmaceuticals in the third quarter valued at $60,000.
+Finally, Morgan Stanley increased its holdings in shares of Xenon Pharmaceuticals by 101.7% in the first quarter.
+Morgan Stanley now owns 4,959 shares of the biopharmaceutical company’s stock valued at $89,000 after buying an additional 2,500 shares in the last quarter.
 Institutional investors and hedge funds own 69.16% of the company’s stock.

 Xenon Pharmaceuticals Company Profile